11 Common Myths About Flowers and House Plants

 TRUE: House plants reduce stress and anxiety

 Nature has long been positively linked to wellbeing.
 In 2010, a study conducted in Japan found that spending time in forests can lower a person’s heart rate, blood pressure and stress levels.
-Sadly, we don’t all have a forest on our doorstep, but house plants make a decent substitute for city dwellers, especially if you can opt for something bigger like our metre-high, twin-trunked yucca or jungle-esque tropical bundle.
+Sadly, we don’t all have a forest on our doorstep, but house plants make a decent substitute for city dwellers, especially if you can opt for something bigger like a tall yucca or jungle-esque monstera.

 Caring for a living thing can give us purpose, calm us down and ground us in our present reality.
 There’s a reason why horticultural therapy is often prescribed for people suffering from depression and PTSD, so why not give it a whirl?